Getting Your Vitamin D3 above 50 ng/mL can be Life Changing

 - Reduces risk of allergies and asthma

-- Healthy gums and teeth
+- Important for healthy gums and teeth

 - Important for optimal body weight (boosts metabolism)

-- Reducing carb cravings
+- Reduces carb cravings

 How to test Your Vitamin D Levels